kevin1024/vcrpy/README.md

 * `play_counts`: A collections.Counter showing the number of times each response has been played back, indexed by the request
 * `response_of(request)`: Access the response for a given request.

+The Request object has the following properties

+  * `URL`: The full url of the request, including the protocol.
+Example: "http://www.google.com/"
+  * `path`: The path of the request.
+For example "/" or "/home.html"
+  * `host`: The host of the request, for example "www.google.com"
+  * `port`: The port the request was made on
+  * `method` : The method used to make the request, for example "GET" or "POST"
+  * `protocol`: The protocol used to make the request (http or https)
+  * `body`: The body of the request, usually empty except for POST / PUT / etc